Do baseboard heaters need to be baby proofed?

 If you have electric heat, I think you need to baby proof these somehow.
 I think they would get hot, and there may be places to put little fingers.
 Touch them yourself, and see how hot they are and if there are places for a child to reach in and touch the heating elements.
-Hot water heaters, at least mine do not get hot enough to burn or even be uncomfortable to the touch.
-My cat sleeps up against them.

 Stella, thought I should add a little more information that might be helpful to you.
 I only know about vent covers so did a little research about baseboard covers.
 Go to this link for detailed information and a how to video (be sure to read more instructions below the video):

 There are fancier safety covers but they are a lot more expensive :-0 Here's a photo of what the main part of the cover looks like.
-The site also states this:

 Child Safe - The dangers associated with hot finned tube heating elements are well known.
 Our child safe design doesn't allow for little fingers or small flammable toys to be placed inside the heater cover.